pjdoriacodes/Pinoy-Games-DDDST/README.md

-🎮 Mataya-Taya
+🕹️ Mataya-Taya

-Mataya-Taya is a Filipino-inspired retro tag game where players must outsmart and outrun an AI-controlled tagger.
-The game blends classic playground excitement with digital gameplay, testing players’ speed, strategy, and reflexes.

-Developed with HTML, CSS, and JavaScript, the game leverages Web APIs such as Canvas for smooth sprite animations and a retro-style visual experience.
+A fun and interactive tag game featuring character and map selection, AI taggers, and smooth controls.
+Stay untagged for as long as possible — and have fun!

 ✨ Features

-🧍 Character selection

-🔄 Can change character
+🧍 Character Selection — pick your favorite player before the match.

+🔄 Change Character Anytime — switch from the Settings menu.

+🗺️ Choose Map — select where you’ll play before starting.

- 🤖 AI Tagger
+🤖 AI Tagger — smart CPU players that can tag or be tagged.

 🎮 Controls
+Action	Key
-- Move Up: W
+Move Up	W
-- Move Down: S
+Move Down	S
-- Move Left: A
+Move Left	A
-- Move Right: D
+Move Right	D

-🎮 Welcome to Mataya-Taya!
+🚀 How to Play

-Step 1: Start the game and choose your map.
+Start the game and choose your map.

-Step 2: Select your character on the character selection screen.
+Select your character on the character selection screen.

-Step 3: Click “Play” to begin the match.
+Click “Play” to begin the match.

-Step 4: Watch for the ▾ indicator — it shows who is currently “TAYA” (the tagger).
+Watch for the ▾ indicator — it shows who is currently “TAYA” (the tagger).

-Step 5: Avoid being tagged!
-If you get tagged, you’ll see a red indicator appear on your character.
+Avoid being tagged!
+If tagged, a red indicator appears on your character.

-Step 6: The game ends when all players are tagged.
+The game ends when all players are tagged.

-Step 7: To change your character or map, open Settings, make your selection, and start again.
+To change your character or map, open Settings, make your selection, and start again.

-💡 Tip: Stay untagged as long as you can — and have fun!
+💡 Tip: Stay untagged as long as possible and enjoy the chase!